At Louvain-la-Neuve - 120 credits - 2 years - Day schedule - In french

 Main study domain : Langues, lettres et traductologie

 Organized by: Faculté de philosophie, arts et lettres (FIAL)

-Programme code: TRAD2M - Francophone Certification Framework: 7
+Programme acronym: TRAD2M - Francophone Certification Framework: 7

 - You can speak at least two foreign languages.